 Part 2 – Puglia Road Trip Only Gets Better

 The second part of the Puglia road trip is broken down into two 2-night stays in Monopoli and Trani.
+These are small towns in Italy.
 Both of these harbour towns are beautiful and are the perfect Puglia destinations for dining and strolling around at night.
 You just need to glance at some of the photographs to see why we chose to base ourselves there.

 Which Car Rental Company Is Best?